hunter-teacher-cert/sedc73600-currdev-fall23/assignments.md

 * Focus on the following:
   * Major differences
   * Major similiarities
-  * Comparative streangths & weaknesses (That is does one cover a topic paticularly better/worse over the other.
-If both seem euqlly good then no need to comment).
+  * Comparative strengths & weaknesses (That is does one cover a topic particularly better/worse over the other, etc.).

 ## Asynchronous:
 * Last week, you came up with an idea for a class you'd like to create.
 This week, see if you can find at least one example of an existing curriculum for that class.